WamboDNS/SecureSage/README.md

 3. Using the notebook:
 You have to enter the path to the Python file you want to analyze in the `CODE_PATH` variable at the start of the notebook.
 The report will be stored unter `reports`.
+You have the option to either let the agent scan recursively though a directory or just analyze a single file.
+If you choose the directory, the agent will generate a summary and a rather short report for each file.
+If instead, you choose a single file, the report will go more into detail and be more thorough.

 Have fun with the agent!